Lee Jasper: Controversy

 Jasper tweeted in April 2012 that "the white man is the most violent ethnicity in world history, taking death to an industrial scale".
-In September 2013 he described the armed mugging of Kathryn Blair as "chickens coming home to roost".
+In September 2013, he described the armed mugging of Kathryn Blair as "chickens coming home to roost".

 In April 2013, Jasper received press attention for remarking that "black people in Europe and UK can't be racist".

 In October 2017, he tweeted that "whites are responsible for more genocides that (sic) all the other people's combined".
 That same month, he tweeted that "we're colonising Europe baby" because white "man can't breed".

 In January 2018, he tweeted that the "abuse of women and children" by Pakistani men was instead an "abusive aspect of working class British culture", created by societal "grooming" of the perpetrators.

 In 2018, Jasper was suspended by Twitter after he made a tweet comparing LGBT councillors to the KKK.
 He was also accused of abusing anti-FGM campaigner Nimco Ali online, describing her in 2017 as "one fucked up negro".

 Personal life

-Jasper resides in Lambeth, south London, and has nine children and five grandchildren.
+Jasper resides in Lambeth, south London, and has nine children and four grandchildren.
 He has written about how his youngest son was stabbed in 2010 while trying to break up a fight.